Jose Trevino Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.3 K/9, which ranks 22nd in the league.
+- The Cardinals pitching staff ranks 24th in the league with a collective 8.2 strikeouts per nine innings.

-- The Cardinals have the 24th-ranked team ERA across all MLB pitching staffs (4.55).
+- The Cardinals' 4.55 team ERA ranks 25th across all league pitching staffs.

-- The Cardinals are sending Flaherty (4-5) out to make his 16th start of the season.
-He is 4-5 with a 4.95 ERA and 80 strikeouts through 80 2/3 innings pitched.
+- Montgomery makes the start for the Cardinals, his 17th of the season.
+He is 5-7 with a 3.52 ERA and 85 strikeouts in 92 2/3 innings pitched.

-- In his most recent time out on Monday, June 19, the righty went 6 1/3 innings against the Washington Nationals, giving up six earned runs while surrendering 10 hits.
+- The lefty last pitched on Tuesday against the Houston Astros, when he went 6 2/3 innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.